-Simple, Yet Powerful Ways to Avoid Blogging Errors
+Simple, Yet Powerful Ways to Avoid Blogging Mistakes

-We have all been there.
-The only solace that works for me is the knowledge that I have seen even bigger errors on other blogs.
+We’ve all been there.
+The only solace that works for me is the knowledge that I’ve seen even bigger blogging mistakes on other sites.
 Yes, misery loves company.

 Before I embark on my editorial mission, however, I would like to share a few tips that I use in my writing to avoid making mistakes in the first place.